RIKEN-RCCS/spark-k/docs/BUILDSPARK.md

 * Apache Spark is installed in "/opt/aics/spark" on the compute-nodes.
   This describes how it is built.

-* Build is run on a front-end host.
+* Build is run on a frontend.
 Almost no cross compiling is necessary as it is a JVM application.
 The only exception is Snappy-Java, which includes a binary library.

-* Run this procedure on a front-end host which is not too busy.
-Most hosts are too busy to run Java JVM.
+* Run this procedure on a frontend which is not too busy.
+Most hosts are too busy (insufficient memory) to run Java JVM.

-This is a brief procedure; See the old procedure [InstallSpark](InstallSpark) for details.
-Note the old procedure is for Spark 1.6.0 and this is for Spark 1.6.2, but there is only little difference.
+This is a procedure for Spark 1.6.2.

 ## 1. (prerequisite) Maven